roberteisenberg/dapr_demo/README.md

 # Dapr Microservices Demo

 A hands-on project demonstrating Dapr microservices from local development to cloud-ready Kubernetes — covering Infrastructure as Code, distributed workflows, and AI-powered fraud detection utilizing Dapr workflow to call the Claude API.

+**[Dapr](https://dapr.io/)** (Distributed Application Runtime) is a runtime that simplifies building microservices.
+It runs as a "sidecar" process alongside each service, providing built-in capabilities — state management, messaging, service discovery, retries, observability — through a simple HTTP/gRPC API.
+Your code talks to `localhost:3500` and Dapr handles the rest.
+Swap Redis for RabbitMQ by changing a YAML file, not your code.

+**[Kubernetes](https://kubernetes.io/)** is a container orchestration platform originally developed by Google to manage its massive data center infrastructure, then open-sourced in 2014.
+It has since become the industry standard for deploying and scaling containerized applications.
+This project starts without it (Phases 1–2) so you can see Dapr's value before Kubernetes enters the picture in Phase 3.
+Dapr and Kubernetes are both [CNCF](https://www.cncf.io/) projects.
+Rather than reinventing the wheel, Dapr leverages established Kubernetes primitives — annotations for sidecar injection, CRDs for component configuration, Helm for installation — while adding application-level concerns like state, messaging, and service invocation on top.

 > **Coming Soon:** Dedicated repos and deep dives:
 > - AI agent orchestration with Dapr Agents